sujithrc/Fine-Tuning-using-LORA/README.md

-# Fine-Tunning-using-LORA
+# Fine-Tuning-using-LORA

-Fine Tunning:
+Fine Tuning:

-1# FIne tunning is a “conversation of HIGH-MEMO0RY model to LOW-MEMORY model”
+1# FIne tuning is a “conversation of HIGH-MEMO0RY model to LOW-MEMORY model”

 2# “Converting “full-Precision(FP)” model into “half-precision”model